xapp/SFSymbol-Icon-Template/README.md

 ![SFSymbol-Icon](https://user-images.githubusercontent.com/7535389/143172026-72f7de0a-5713-4887-b099-5ef141e3351a.png)

+iOS 15 adds support for using custom SF Symbols to set iOS Action Extension icon.

+While custom SF Symbols work out of the box, icon is limited to 24pt.

+This SF Symbol template

+While SF Symbols

 iOS 15 adds support for using custom SF Symbols for setting custom SF Symbol icon for

 While SF Symbols are supported by iOS, this is a special template which produces 32pt 1:1 pixel perfect SF